inducer/relate/doc/flow.rst

         (Optional) One of :class:`flow_session_expiration_mode`.
 Rule applies if the expiration mode (see :ref:`flow-life-cycle`) matches.

+    .. attribute:: if_session_duration_shorter_than_minutes

+        (Optional) The rule applies if the current session has been going on for less than the specified number of minutes.
+Fractional values (e.g. "0.5") are accepted here.

     .. rubric:: Rules specified

     .. attribute:: permissions